capturetechnologies/stored/README.md

 If you have **autoincrement** option at your primary field you are able to Add new rows
 ```
 user := User{0, "John", "john"}
-dbUser.Add(user) // after this user.ID will be 1
+dbUser.Add(&user) // after this user.ID will be 1
 ```

 #### Get data by primary ID